aisyah-t/mevo-frontend-exercise/README.md

+# Mevo Front End Engineer Exercise

+## Part 1a.
+Vehicles on maps

+Build a static website (no backend) using React JS that queries the Mevo APIs (specifically the public endpoints ) and displays the position of Mevo vehicles on a map.

+## Part 1b.
+Improving the map

+Extend your map from just displaying the Mevo vehicle pins.
+Feel free to get as creative as you like in the pursuit of making your website more useful or exciting.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).